Family Addiction Support Services

 Tracy resides in Frankfort, IL & is married with 4 children.
 Tracy found herself feeling lost, helpless & alone when navigating thru her daughters addiction.
 When the opportunity presented itself to become part of the PATH team she jumped at it.
 She wants to possibly avoid another parent or loved one feeling the way she did.
 She hopes to help educate her community & eliminate the stigma that goes along with addiction.

-Roberta resides in Naperville, IL and is married to her husband, Don.
-Together they raised four sons.
-Their youngest son died at the age of 29 from an accidental fentanyl overdose.
-PATH has turned out to be a place for her to find some peace and also an opportunity for her to reach out and help others facing this national epidemic.
+Roberta resides in Naperville, Il and is married to her husband, Don.
+Roberta has been a trained Stephen Minister since 2014 and has worked as Health Services Coordinator at Little Friends, Inc., for over 14 years.
+She ensured that the adults there received all the medical and dental services they needed.
+Together, she and her husband raised 4 sons.
+Their youngest son died at the age of 29 from an accidental Fentanyl overdose.
+PATH has been a place for her to find some peace and an opportunity for her to reach out to help others facing this national epidemic.
+Through her dedication to our mission, Roberta has become an integral part of our operations team.